 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students will be required to attend 3 hrs per week of face to face classes (1x1hr tutorial and 1 x 2hr practical class).
-In addition students will complete 2 x 30 min module (see details above).
+In addition students will complete 1 x 1hr e module (see details above).
 It is expect the students will complete an additional 2 hrs of work to prepare for the e modules, tutorial and practical classes.
 This excludes the additional time required to complete assignments.

 Learning Activities Summary

-Small Group Discovery ExperienceStudents will complete a small group discovery project (assignment task 2) in groups of 4-6 students.
-The project will be presented verbally (20 min presentation) in the last 3 weeks of the semester.
-Students will then submit individually a short (1500 word) on a specific aspect of the presentation area.
-The progression of the project will be monitored and guided by academic staff in 3 individual tutorial classes throughout the semester.
+Small Group Discovery ExperienceStudents will completed a small group discovery experience project (assignment task 2) in groups of 4-6 students.
+The project will be presented in verbal (20 min presentation) and as a report (4-6000 words) in the final 3 weeks of semester.
+The progression of the project will be monitored and guided in 3 individual tutorial classes throughout the semester.
 The nature of the discovery project will concern the mechanisms surrounding changes in human physiological function with exercise training.